aeternity/aesophia/docs/sophia_features.md

      entrypoint z() = 1
 ```

+#### Subtyping

+The subtyping rules below, mention the variance of a type, which is defined in [Wikipedia](https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science)) as follows:

+>Variance refers to how subtyping between more complex types relates to subtyping between their components.

+You can refer to the Wikipedia page for further understanding of type variance.

-The following subtyping rules apply:
+In Sophia, the following subtyping rules apply:

 - A function type `(Args1) => Ret1` is a subtype of `(Args2) => Ret2` when `Ret1`
 is a subtype of `Ret2` and each argument type from `Args2` is a subtype of its